 Want to know more about digital conversion projects?
-Below are a couple of articles that you might find interesting.
+Below are three more articles for you to continue with:

 “How Do I Start A Microfilm Scanning Project” gives you four things to consider before you begin your digital conversion project.
 It’s a quick read and should help you understand where to start.